 Training in human services fields, including social work, counseling, psychology, and nursing, may cover working with difficult or resistant clients.
 When it comes to getting into the workforce, we may not have the knowledge and experience to navigate working with challenging colleagues.
 Whether it be our own team members or collaborating partners, our ethical obligation to our clients includes collegiality among colleagues to ensure services are delivered effectively.
 This program considers the issue of working with difficult colleagues from a functional (vs. structural) perspective and provides guidance on facilitating collaboration when colleague relationships are strained.

 This program will be delivered through the use of pre-recorded video content, voice annotated PowerPoint slides, and discussion boards.
-New modules are released each week, with the instructor monitoring and interacting with participants through discussion boards.
 You can view the content and participate in the discussion boards whenever it is convenient for you each week.

 - Learn to conceptualize challenging colleague relationships from a functional versus structural perspective.